Nathin78/Academic-Calculator/README.md

 ## 📜 License

-This project is open-source and available for educational and personal use.
+This project is open-source and available for educational and personal use
----

 ⭐ If you find this project useful, consider giving the repository a star!